FullHuman/purgecss-docs/with-webpack.md

 ### Options

-The options available in purgecss [Configuration](https://www.purgecss.com/configuration.html) are also avaiable in the webpack plugin with the exception of css and content.
+The options available in the Purgecss [configuration](https://www.purgecss.com/configuration.html) are also available in the Webpack plugin (except `css` and `content`).

 * paths

-With the webpack plugin, you can specified the content that should be analyized by purgecss with an array of filename.
-It can be html, pug, blade, ... files.
-You can use a module like `glob` or `glob-all` to easily get a list of files.
+With the Webpack plugin, you can specify content that should be analyzed by Purgecss with an array of filenames.
+The files can be HTML, Pug, Blade, etc. You can also use a module like `glob` or `glob-all` to easily get a list of files.

 ```js
 const PurgecssPlugin = require('purgecss-webpack-plugin')